abedra/secrets_injection_example/README.md

   }
 ```

 This will furnish an updated `DatabaseConfig`.
 If there was a value provided by vault, it will be used.
 If none was provided, it will continue using what was provided in the configuration.
-This ensures that the program will be able to move on and off of Vault at will in the case of a failure.
+This ensures that the program will be able to move on and off of Vault with no program changes in the event of a secrets engine failure.

 ## Putting it All Together